 Author's Note re COVID-19: Considering a trip to Singapore with Singapore Airlines?
 Make sure you read our Ultimate Australia Travel Bubble Guide to learn about the Vaccinated Travel Lanes in operation with Singapore Airlines.

-Recently we visited the Singapore Airlines SilverKris First Class Lounge before a trip from Melbourne to Singapore.
-We flew the flagship A380 suites, which will feature in a review coming soon!
+Recently we visited the Singapore Airlines SilverKris First Class Lounge before a trip from Melbourne to Singapore, flying on the flagship A380 suites.
 All in all, the lounge provides a relaxing, yet practical space for both leisure and business travellers to unwind before their flight, with solid dining options available.